Likoma & Chizumulu Island Travel Guide Facts, History, Things to do, Accommodation, and getting there

 Thefts, robberies, or attacks are very rarely (if ever) experienced in this area, in general, the whole of Malawi can be considered pretty safe for tourists if the obvious concerning precautions are applied.

-Accidents can happen, and you should bear in mind that there’s no hospital in Likoma, only small and ill-equipped clinics.
+Accidents can happen, and you should bear in mind that there’s no hospital on Likoma; there are only small, ill-equipped clinics.
 In case of a serious injury, you should be airlifted to Mzuzu or Lilongwe… better have travel insurance (our recommendation is World Nomads, read more later)

 Reptiles

-Despite what Malawians and lodge managers say, crocodiles are very common on Lake Malawi, although most of the ones dwelling around Likoma have been shot in the 90s (we personally met the guy who did it).
+Despite what Malawians and lodge managers say, crocodiles are very common on Lake Malawi.
+However, most of the ones dwelling around Likoma have been shot in the 90s (we personally met the guy who did it).

-They posed a serious threat to the inhabitants of this relatively dense island, but not anymore.
+They posed a serious threat to the island’s inhabitants, but not anymore.
 Small crocs are occasionally seen around the rocky areas, avoiding bathing or paddling at night.

-Venomous snakes are present, including the black mamba and other deadly species of cobras, they are occasionally seen by tourists.
+Venomous snakes are present, including the black mamba and other deadly cobras, which tourists occasionally encounter.

-When we were at Mango Drift, a customer found a big snake in his room, the staff killed it but seemed to actually have no idea of what it was, or maybe they didn’t want to say.
+When we were at Mango Drift, a customer found a big snake in his room.
+The staff killed it but seemed to have no idea what it was, or maybe they didn’t want to say.

 Bilharzia, also known as snail fever or schistosomiasis, is a disease caused by parasitic flatworms called schistosomes.
 The disease is spread by contact with fresh water contaminated with the parasites.
 These parasites are released from infected freshwater snails.